-The curriculum for the SNHU Bachelor's in Health Informatics degree online is based on the curriculum principles established by the American Health Information Management Association. course work focuses on how to optimize the acquisition, storage, retrieval, use and analysis of information in healthcare settings, with the ultimate goal of improving patient outcomes.
+The health information management curriculum focuses on developing well-rounded professionals who are able to maintain, synthesize and analyze data in the healthcare industry.
+Course work focuses on how to optimize the acquisition, storage, retrieval, use and analysis of information in healthcare settings, with the ultimate goal of improving patient outcomes.

-The Health Informatics degree at Southern New Hampshire is unique in its combination of healthcare topics, IT applications in healthcare and core business classes.
-This approach provides a valuable background for those seeking to advance their career in healthcare informatics.
-Students with an associate’s degree or certificate in medical coding and billing or allied field can expand their skills and their opportunities with the Bachelor’s degree in Healthcare Informatics.
+The online bachelor's degree in health information management at SNHU is unique in its combination of healthcare topics, healthcare-specific IT applications and health informatics.
+This approach provides a valuable background for those seeking to advance their careers in health information management regardless of their previous college coursework.
+Additionally, students with an associate’s degree or certificate in healthcare administration or one of the allied health fields can expand their skills and their opportunities with the health information management degree.

-At SNHU you can earn your Health Informatics degree online.
-Or, take your General Education courses in a face-to-face format while taking your major courses online.
+At SNHU, you can earn your health information management degree online.
 Our 24/7 virtual campus lets you complete course work and interact with other students in your program whenever your schedule allows.

 Required Core Courses

 BIO-210: Introduction to Anatomy and Physiology

 Discussion/comparison of the principles of mammalian form and function.
 Includes molecular and cellular mechanisms of major processes (such as muscle contraction, neural transmission, and signal transduction) and examines the structure and function of the 11 organ systems of the human body.
 Laboratory exercises (BIO-210L) to follow lecture topics.

 IHP-340: Statistics for Healthcare Professionals

 This course explores the basic statistical concepts of inference, variability, and statistical significance.
 Statistical methods used to describe data, quantify relationships and to test for differences between means will be studied.
 Parametric statistics will be the main focus but some common nonparametric tests will be introduced.
 The course will focus on the interpretation of published research findings.